-University of Dubai and WiCSME Sign MoU to Launch CyberSHE in the UAE
+University Of Dubai And Wicsme Sign Mou To Launch Cybershe In The UAE

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-University of Dubai and WiCSME Sign MoU to Launch CyberSHE in the UAE
+University Of Dubai And Wicsme Sign Mou To Launch Cybershe In The UAE

-(MENAFN- Massive Media ME) The University of Dubai (UoD) and Women in Cyber Security Middle East (WiCSME) have signed a landmark Memorandum of Understanding to launch CyberSHE, a regional bootcamp program designed to empower and equip aspiring women in cybersecurity with market-ready skills, in the United Arab Emirates.
+(MENAFN- Mid-East Info) The University of Dubai (UoD) and Women in Cyber Security Middle East (WiCSME) have signed a landmark Memorandum of Understanding to launch CyberSHE, a regional bootcamp program designed to empower and equip aspiring women in cybersecurity with market-ready skills, in the United Arab Emirates.

 Women in Cyber Security Middle East (WiCSME) is a non-profit volunteer community dedicated to empowering women in cybersecurity through mentorship, knowledge sharing, and practical training.